 They left Munich at six in the morning.
-Katharina, to everybody's relief had agreed to to take the train.
-They would meet her in Innsbruck at the hotel at night.
+Katharina, to everybody's relief had decided to go by train.
+She would meet them in Innsbruck at the hotel at night.

 Claudia had begged Alexandra to let her have Otto while they were away.
 Alexandra was delighted by that suggestion and gave Elisabeth a much deserved vacation.